 Keywords: Lter, Ltser, Interdisciplinary, Transdisciplinary, Social-Ecological Systems

-Interventions aimed at balancing sustainable management of mountain resources and human well-being need a sound scientific basis; this is the rationale behind the establishment of Long Term Ecological Research (LTER) sites monitoring ecological change.
-Particularly in the context of global change – of climate, of human societies, of earth's natural processes – long term monitoring is necessary to understand general trends in changes and to discern these from the 'noise' of increasingly extreme events.
+Interventions aimed at balancing sustainable management of mountain resources and human well-being need a sound scientific basis; this is the rationale behind the establishment of long-term monitoring sites that monitor environmental change.
 In the Anthropocene – or rather, the Capitalocene – physicochemical and biophysical changes of the earth's systems cannot be understood as independent from human systems, so influential are they on one another.

 Ospina, Guillermo Andres (1,2); Otero, Joel Tupac (2)